iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> Just use the fed app already!!
+The petty squabbling of the prov govt is tiresome!!
+And ridiculous when people's health is involved.
+Grow up!<br> :date: __2021-01-21 23:04:39__

+> I was being told my information will be kept in private.
+Why do they need to ask my phone number?
+The fist version was never need to fill in my phone number at all.<br> :date: __2021-01-21 16:08:45__

+> It always has a notification that it is either running or not running and I can't remove the notification.
+I don't need it running while I am at home the majority of the time so I don't want the notification telling me it's not running.
+I deleted the app because the notification message is unable to be removed.<br> :date: __2021-01-19 12:34:23__

+> I'm at home all the time, yet there's no way to turn on and off the contact tracing on the app.
+Change this setting please.
+It should only function when we turn it on because we're leaving home.
+There's no point in tracing when you're home!!!
+Let us have an option to activate it and deactivate it.<br> :date: __2021-01-18 12:17:44__

+> Complete battery suck.
+A few hours of phone use, and battery is done.
+I can use my phone all day on conference calls with a Bluetooth headset, take emails, texts, a quick surf on social between meetings and still have battery left at the end of the day.
+ABTrace you'll need to keep your phone plugged in constantly.
+Uninstalling... also most of my co-workers are non Alberta based so totally useless as not cross country.<br> :date: __2021-01-17 18:12:40__

+> This app is garbage.
+It doesn't work properly, and as a result noone uses it.
+It would be nice if the Government of Alberta could swallow their pride and let us use the app from the Government of Canada, which DOES work - just not in Alberta.
+Thanks for nothing!<br> :date: __2021-01-17 07:24:51__

 > Only traced 36 cases and not worth my time and having on my phone.
 Pathetic.<br> :date: __2021-01-16 02:42:54__

 > AHS doesnt even use this when someone tests positive.
 Not sure the point of keeping it!<br> :date: __2021-01-15 03:05:30__